joshitobuba/example_app/part0/exercise_0_4.md

     server-->>browser: the JavaScript file
     deactivate server

-    note over of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    note left of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server